TurboGears/tg2docs/docs/recipesandfaq.rst

     main/Deployment/lighttpd+fcgi

 .. todo:: Difficulty Medium: document how to "freeze" applications (PIP, zc.buildout, etceteras) for re-deployment with precisely the same software on each machine (no downloads etceteras)
+.. todo:: document use of Nginx beyond just saying you can do it
+.. todo:: (maybe) document use of Twisted WSGI wrapper?

 Tools
 =====